Uterine blood flow is increased during pregnancy. Disturbance of uteroplacental blood flow during pregnancy

 • intrauterine death.

-At I degree, if the fetus does not suffer from hypoxia, then the woman is allowed to give birth on her own.
+In grade I, if the fetus does not suffer from hypoxia, then the woman is allowed to give birth on her own.
 In other cases, delivery is carried out through C-section.

-Why blood flow disorders occur during pregnancy
+Why do blood flow disorders occur during pregnancy?

 Symptoms of pathology

-• slow growth of the mother's abdomen;
+• slow growth of the mother’s belly;

 • late toxicosis;